-The Greek Revival style—often cited as America's first "national style"—peaked during the early and mid-19th-century, just before the Civil War descended.
+The Greek Revival house style—often cited as America's first "national style"—peaked during the early and mid-19th-century, just before the Civil War descended.
 Although it was immensely popular, Greek Revival was primarily an architectural style—it didn't directly inform décor the way later styles (such as Victorian or Arts & Crafts) did.
 Rather, Greek Revival interiors were influenced by multiple décor trends, from American Federal to French Empire.
 To gather ideas for appropriate furnishings, house museums are a great place to turn—here's a smattering of meticulously restored Greek Revival museums to get you started.

 History: Considered the "crown jewel" of a town filled with fine examples of Greek Revival architecture, this 1844 estate was designed by prolific Madison architect Francis Costigan for wealthy financier and railroad magnate James F.D.
 Lanier.
 Now a National Historic Landmark, it features textbook Greek Revival features both inside and out, including an octagonal lantern, a frieze punctuated with oculus windows, and a central hall with a majestic spiral staircase.
 Recent restorations have brought the interior back to its 19th-century splendor.